<form> elements must have labels

 type="hidden").
 These inputs are hidden and unavailable for user input.
 They therefore need no label.

 When adding labels, be sure to avoid the following:

 First name: <input type="text" name="fname">

 This markup renders to produce a textbox with the words "First name:" next to it.
-A sighted user will have no problem associating the text with the input field.
+Sighted users have no problem associating the text with the input field.
 Nevertheless, this connection is not as clear for non-sighted users, especially as forms grow longer and more complex.
 This ambiguity can make errors more likely, especially when the information required is more complex than a first name.

-To fix the above example, you should create an association between the label text (i.e. "First name:" and the input field.
+To fix the above example, you should create an association between the label text (i.e., "First name:" and the input field.
 Best practice is to add an explicit, rather than implicit association.
-Explicit labelling is supported by all modern browsers and major assistive technologies for all form elements.
-Explicit labels also have the added benefit of making the clickable area on a form element larger.
-This makes it easier for all users, though particularly those with motor disabilities, to click on relatively small form elements.
+All modern browsers and major assistive technologies support explicit labeling for all form elements.
+Explicit labels also have the added benefit of making the clickable area on a form element larger, making it easier for all users, though particularly those with motor disabilities, to click on relatively small form elements.

 Methods for adding labels